cycfi/elements/docs/layout.md

 #### Requirements
 1. The number of supplied coordinates and elements should match, otherwise, compiler error (no matching function for call to `vgrid`).
-2. The coordinates assume the first element's relative coordinate at `y=0` (it is at the top-most position in the column).
-The relative coordinate of the second element is at index `0`, the third at index `1`, and so on.
-The last coordinate is the total and final height of the grid.
+2. The positions assume the first element is at `x=0` (it is at the top-most position in the column).
+The fractional position of the second element is at index `0`, the third at index `1`, and so on.
+3. The externally supplied positions should be sorted with increasing values such that positions[n] <= positions[n+1].
+The behavior is undefined if this is violated.

 #### Semantics
 1. In addition to the semantics of Vertical Grids, returns instance of